Sabrinas Organizing

 Broken appliances.

-How many refrigerators do you have in your garage (Affiliate Link)?
-If you don't know where to get rid of your broken appliances, check out your electric company.
+How many refrigerators do you have in your garage (affiliate)?
+If you're unsure about where to dispose of your broken appliances, check with your electric company.
 The one in our area will give you money to get rid of these items.
 Peco Energy in the Philadelphia area offers a Fridge and Freezer Recycling program.

 Broken patio furniture.

 Can these items be repaired?
 Will they be used?
 If not, get rid of them.
-The Salvation Army family stores will come and pick up your unwanted stuff and furniture (Affiliate Link).
+The Salvation Army family stores will come and pick up your unwanted stuff and furniture (affiliate).

 Old unneeded paints.

-If you paint your rooms, odds are you have several cans of paint - interior and exterior - getting rid of paint since it is toxic needs to be disposed of properly.
+If you paint your rooms, odds are you have several cans of paint - both interior and exterior - and disposing of paint since it is toxic needs to be done properly.
 Visit our Recycling Locations and Shredder event page for details on hazardous waste in the area.

 Unused sports equipment/fitness equipment.